Soft reset for LE Linac

 The testing needs to be repeated at the Linac development station.

-#7 Updated by Vitali Tupikov almost 8 years ago
+#7 Updated by Vitali Tupikov about 8 years ago

 Development station Soft-reboot test.